Wide-angle lens: Wide-angle lenses for 35 mm format

-For a full-frame 35 mm camera with a 36 mm by 24 mm format, the diagonal measures 43.3 mm and by custom, the normal lens adopted by most manufacturers is 50 mm.
+For a full-frame 35 mm camera with a 36 mm by 24 mm format, the diagonal measures 43.3 mm, and by custom, the normal lens adopted by most manufacturers is 50 mm.
 Also by custom, a lens of focal length 35 mm or less is considered wide-angle.

 Ultra wide angle lenses have a focal length shorter than the short side of the film or sensor.
 In 35 mm, an ultra wide-angle lens has a focal length shorter than 24 mm.

-Common wide-angle lenses for a full-frame 35 mm camera are 35, 28, 24, 21, 20, 18 and 14 mm, the latter four being ultra-wide.
+Common wide-angle lenses for a full-frame 35 mm camera are 35, 28, 24, 21, 20, 18, and 14 mm, the latter four being ultra-wide.

 Many of the lenses in this range will produce a more or less rectilinear image at the film plane, though some degree of barrel distortion is not uncommon.

 Ultra wide-angle lenses that do not produce a rectilinear image (i.e., exhibit barrel distortion) are called fisheye lenses.
-Common focal lengths for these in a 35 mm camera are 6 to 8 mm (which produce a circular image).
+Common focal lengths for these in a 35 mm camera is 6 to 8 mm (which produce a circular image).
 Lenses with focal lengths of 8 to 16 mm may be either rectilinear or fisheye designs.

 Wide-angle lenses come in both fixed-focal-length and zoom varieties.
 For 35 mm cameras, lenses producing rectilinear images can be found at focal lengths as short as 8 mm, including zoom lenses with ranges of 2:1 that begin at 12 mm.